edcork/edcork.github.io/docs/pages/write/firewall_settings.md

     firewall-cmd --reload
 ```

-## Enable VRRP protocol for Keepalived in a multiple control plane node deployment
+## Enable VRRP protocol for Keepalived in a multiple master node deployment

-If you want to set up a multiple control plane node (HA) environment by setting the `HA_VIRTUAL_IP` parameter in the `install.properties` file, make sure you've enabled the `vrrp` protocol when you have enabled the firewall on the node.
+If you want to set up a multiple master node (HA) environment by setting the `HA_VIRTUAL_IP` parameter in the `install.properties` file, make sure you've enabled the `vrrp` protocol when you have enabled the firewall on the node.
 Keepalived will the `vrrp` protocol to support virtual IP.
 In most default settings, the `vrrp` protocol is enabled.
 If you have used some custom settings for the server or if Keepalived doesn't work well, run the following command on the node to enable the `vrrp` protocol:

     firewall-cmd --add-protocol vrrp  --permanent
     firewall-cmd --reload